NurseUniverse.com Medical Employment Info. Medical Press Releases Medical News

 Radiologic Technicians (Radiographers) take X-rays and gives non-radioactive material to patients for diagnostic purposes.
 Some of the diagnostic are the Computerized Tomography (CT) and the Magnetic Resonance Imaging (MRI).

-Radiologic Technicians produce radiographs (X ray films) of body's segments to diagnose any medical disease.
+Radiologic Technicians produce radiographs (X ray films) of body?s segments to diagnose any medical disease.

 Radiologic Technicians prepare patients for this procedure, by explaining the method to patients, and then they remove any article like, jewelry or metal material that will give problem to the X-ray system.